SixArm/mast-cell-help/topics/chemical-triggers/index.md

 # Chemical triggers

 Chemical triggers refer to adverse reactions triggered by exposure to certain chemicals.
-Individuals with chemical sensitivities may experience symptoms ranging from mild irritation to severe allergic reactions.
+Symptoms can range from mild irritation to severe allergic reactions.

 **Examples:**